Last Updated: 2/14/20

 Pleco to Pleco Aggression

 Large common plecostomus (this does not hold for many other species of pleco) are territorial and will usually not tolerate another large plecostomus in their tank.
 This may only be a same-species phenomena with two plecos of dissimilar species but similar sizes getting along without incident.
 Some of the more exotic species, such as the interesting bristlenose plecostomus, often get along with their own species at all sizes.
-I have never had more than one pleco at the same time in the same tank.
+I have never had more than one pleco at the same time in the same tank (except in a bunch of dreams).
 Some aquarists report severe aggression; others say they get along fine.
 One person even said they had two plecos who were unhappy if separated.
 It most likely depends on species, size, and individual temperaments.
 Fish are individuals!

 Setup and Water Preferences